Looony-Labs/ml-experiments/Lora/README.md

 - All hyperparams were kept same
 - 1 RTX 4090 24GB was used for the experiments
 - Note that process was restarted before each fine-tuning within each notebook to reset memory.
+- Lora Instruction fine tuned models using unsloth have been pushed to hf for further experimentation.

 ### Continued Pre-training Results